-On a replication master, you must enable binary logging and establish a unique server ID.
+On a binary log based replication master, you must enable binary logging and establish a unique server ID.
 If this has not already been done, a server restart is required.

 Binary logging must be enabled on the